-Many homeowners grapple with how to fix an AC that is dripping water.
+When an AC is dripping water, many homeowners grapple with how to fix it.
 This unsettling experience can cause messy puddles indoors or costly repairs if left unattended.
 Reaching out to a seasoned HVAC technician can ease your worries and prevent any serious issues.

 If you have an AC unit that is leaking water, you need to identify what causes the leak before finding lasting solutions.

 How Does My AC Work?

 First, you need to understand that your AC transfers heat outside.
 The AC features a filtered return vent that blows humid indoor air over an evaporator coil that absorbs heat and blows back cool air into your living areas through the ducts.
 Hot gas from this coil moves to the compressor and the condenser, which discharges heat outside.
 The refrigerant moves back to the evaporator to absorb warm indoor air, continuing the cycle.

 The moisture from the hot air drips into the drain pan before leaving your house.
 Essentially, after every air conditioning cycle, water leaves the drain pan.
 Then, how can you tell when your air conditioner is faulty?

 Why is My AC Leaking so Much Water?

 Whenever you notice water coming from your AC, the chances are that you have a broken air conditioner.
 You might also smell mold or see a puddle around your basement.
 Here are common reasons that cause your AC to leak.